-Mainly using landscape and nature, his work explores and often references the now disused term ‘scientia sacra’, imbuing chosen locations and objects with a metaphysical and ontological significance whilst pursuing an interest in unusual energetic fields.
+Mainly using landscape and nature, his work has explored the now disused term ‘scientia sacra’, where chosen locations and objects carry a metaphysical and ontological significance.
+Graham likes to explore different energy fields, either physical or metaphysical, real or imagined, which challenge the viewer to step beyond their sensual perception.
 The results can be enticingly intangible, and in some cases, totally immersive.
 Graham sites two important factors fundamental to his work.
 First, ‘intuition’ – the catalyst behind the creation of every artwork, and second, ‘resonance’– the result of the work as expressed through the viewer.

-As well as carrying the title of his first solo show in Italy, ‘Calling for the Infinite Sphere‘ refers to a new series of sculptures which uses the satellite dish, a modern everyday object, and transforms it from receptive to reflective portal.
+His first solo show in Italy took place in 2015.
+The title ‘Calling for the Infinite Sphere‘ refers to a series of sculptures which uses the satellite dish, a modern everyday object, and transforms it from receptive to reflective portal.
 The title references a famous quote attributed to the ancient Egyptian philosopher, priest and alchemist Hermes Trismegistus.
 ‘God is an infinite sphere, the centre of which is everywhere and the circumference nowhere’.